 - Position Aircraft (on ground) Displays a dialog allowing you to position the aircraft on the runway of any installed airport.
-You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft (in air) Displays a dialog allowing you to position the aircraft at an arbitary point in the air.
+You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft (in air) Displays a dialog allowing you to position the aircraft at an arbitrary point in the air.
 You must select a known ground point, e.g. an airport, VOR, long/lat coordinates, and a position relative to that point, e.g distance, direction, altitude.
 You can also set your initial speed and heading.
 This is useful for practising approaches. - Select Airport from List This allows you to select an airport without knowing its ICAO code.
 You can search amongst all the airports that you have installed.
 Clicking Apply will place you at that airport on a runway appropriate for the current wind. - Random Attitude Sets the aircraft with a random heading, speed and attitude.
 Useful for practising recovery from unusual attitudes. - Tower position Displays a dialog allowing you to change the airport tower used for the Tower View and Tower View Look From. - Autopilot This menu is only available for aircraft that have the default autopilot configured.
 Other aircraft may have their own autopilot which is configured through the panel. - Autopilot Settings Displays a dialog allowing you to set the aircraft autopilot.
-You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS. - Route Manager Edit the route (waypoint) list for the autopilot.
-Waypoints can be airports or fixes.
-The heading, distance and time to the current waypoint is displayed in the HUD. - Pop Waypoint Pops the top waypoint from the route list.
+You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS.